guerra2fernando/LenQuant/docs/INFRASTRUCTURE.md

 # Infrastructure Deployment Guide

-Complete guide to deploying CryptoTrader for 24/7 operation with three deployment strategies: Almost Free, Budget-Friendly, and Enterprise (AWS).
+Complete guide to deploying LenQuant for 24/7 operation with three deployment strategies: Almost Free, Budget-Friendly, and Enterprise (AWS).

 ## Table of Contents